-• Efforts the school district makes to seek parent input in making decisions for the school district and each school site.
+Efforts the school district makes to seek parent input in making decisions for the school district and each school site.

-Opportunities for Parental Involvement (School Year 2018-19)
+Opportunities for Parental Involvement (School Year 2019-20)

 McFarland Independent School strives to create an environment of increased parental involvement.
 Our administrative team and the entire faculty and staff actively practice an "open door" policy, believing that the school's parents and community members are an integral part of our success.
 In addition, parents are encouraged to be a part of the team monitoring student achievement.
-Through the parent portal of the McFarland Unified School District's student information system, a parent can monitor his/her student's academic achievement, attendance, and behavior, as documented daily at the school.
+Through the parent portal of the McFarland Unified School District's student information system, Aeries, a parent can monitor his/her student's academic achievement, attendance, and behavior, as documented daily at the school.
+Parents are given information regarding ELAC and encouraged to participate in the District 9-12 grade ELAC group.
+At least one member of ELAC is elected to serve at the district level, DELAC.
+Other opportunities for parental involvement include LCAP School Site Council, Back-To-School Night, Parent/Teacher Conferences, Career Day, field trip parent supervisors, and school/community events to mark significant milestones such as community holiday festivities (representing the school in parades or through community service events) and graduation ceremonies.
+Parents are also encouraged to enroll in adult education courses held during the evenings at the site.